TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 <letter> ::= a | b | ... | z | A | B | ... | Z
 ```

-Your table should be put in a file called `table_2.txt` in the `tables` folder in your lab.
+Your table should be put in a file called `table_2.table` in the `tables` folder in your lab.
 Construct test cases for your table and put them in `input_2.txt` in the `inputs` folder.

-Again, include your test inputs alongside their outputs and your FSA in your documentation.
+Again, include your test inputs alongside their outputs and your include FSA in your documentation.

+## Bonus Task

+This last task is optional.
+It is drastically harder than the assigned tasks, and I will provide far less direction.

+Build a utility in C which takes as input a table (encoded in the format above, or in a different format of your conception) and creates a nested-cases scanner in C (like the one we made in the last lab) for the provided language.

+Note that the goal is not to recreate what is done in the lab download.
+The implementation that was provided with the lab reads a file containing a table and then uses that configuration to tokenize an input in a different file.

+The goal of this task is to instead translate the table configuration file to C code.
+In other words, the goal is to create a compiler which takes code written in some-bad-"language"-for-scanner-configuration-designed-ad-hoc-for-the-sake-of-a-lab and compiles it to a scanner in C that works without the original configuration file.
+Note that C compiles to machine code, so anything that compiles to C also compiles to machine code!

+It may be prudent to store all token's values in string form; the alternative is to add some metatdata about each token type to the table configuration denoting how the string value of the token is to be processed and stored.